 - Takes around 3 days to process

 The quickest, easiest, and cheapest way to get your Vietnam visa is through the official government website using this link https://www.xuatnhapcanh.gov.vn/.
 The website says it takes 3 days, but in my experience, it’s taken anywhere from 1 to 4 days.
 So don’t rely on the 3 day processing time if you’re booking a last minute flight.
 All you do is fill in the application online, pay the $25, and wait.
 In the application, you must specify your entry and exit ports however, I don’t think the exit port matters as it doesn’t show up on your actual visa but your entry port will, so get that right (I don’t know what happens if you don’t).
 You will receive a code via email once you’ve applied which you use to check the status of your visa using this link https://evisa.xuatnhapcanh.gov.vn/tra-cuu-ho-so.
-You won’t get an email notification when it’s been approved, you just need to keep checking online.
-Once you have the eVisa, you print it and present it to the immigration officer at the border.
+Once you’re visa is approved, you’ll get an email notification.
+Next step is to print your visa and present it to the immigration officer at the border.
+You DO NOT need to go to the VOA queue if you have the e-visa.
 It’s that easy.
 Apply, wait, and print.
 No extra fee or physical passport photo needed at the airport.
 The visa will look like this

 Visa on Arrival (VOA)

 - Good for 30 or 90 days (depending on which visa you choose)

 - Valid for single or multiple entry (depending on which visa you choose)